 1.00000000e-03])

 It's generally a good idea to vary the regularization parameter by powers of 10, or by using a similar strategy, as training models can take substantial time, especially when using k-folds cross-validation.
 This gives you a good idea of how a wide range of C values impacts the bias-variance trade-off, without needing to train a very large number of models.
-In addition to the integer powers of 10, we also include points on the log10 scale that appear half-way between.
+In addition to the integer powers of 10, we also include points on the log10 scale that are about halfway between.
+If it seems like there is some interesting behavior in between these relatively widely spaced values, you can add more granular values for C in a smaller part of the range of possible values.

 Import the roc_curve class: